DiamondLightSource/PuckBarcodeReader/docs/code.md

     * enum [only if using Python v2.7]
     * numpy
     * scipy
-    * OpenCV
+    * opencv-python==3.1.0.5
-    * PyQt4
+    * PyQt5

-* Some of these packages can be installed using `pip`.
+* All of these packages can be installed using `pip`.
 To do this:
     * Open cmd.exe (being sure to ‘Run as Administrator’)
     * Upgrade pip by typing `pip install –-upgrade pip`
     * Install pyperclip by typing `pip install pyperclip`
     * Install enum by typing `pip install enum` [only if using Python 2.7]

-* The easiest way to install the other packages is to download the precompiled binaries from <http://www.lfd.uci.edu/~gohlke/pythonlibs/>.
-To install each one, open cmd.exe and type `pip install filename`.
-Download the most recent version of each for your version of Python (3.5, 32bit), e.g.:
-    * numpy-1.11.0+mkl-cp35-cp35m-win32.whl
-    * opencv_python-3.1.0-cp35-cp35m-win32.whl
-    * scipy-0.17.1-cp35-cp35m-win32.whl
-    * PyQt4-4.11.4-cp35-none-win32.whl

 NOTE: there is a requirements.txt file that was created for use by the CI server Travis.
-It works in Travis but it wasn't tested locally.
-It contains all of the above dependencies except for enum and PyQt4.
+It contains all of the above dependencies except for enum.

 * Download the source code for the Barcode scanner program from <https://github.com/DiamondLightSource/PuckBarcodeReader> - use the ‘Download ZIP’ link.
 Open the zip and extract the contents to a suitable folder.